 The Kathryn J.R.
-Swanson Public Service Award honors an individual who has made notable improvements in the management or implementation of a highway safety program or policy, or provided outstanding service to GHSA, federal safety agencies, or other national highway safety organizations.
-Nominations for the 2019 Swanson Award closed on April 12, 2019.
-The award will be presented on Tuesday, August 27 at the GHSA 2019 Annual Meeting in Anaheim, California.
+Swanson Public Service Award honors an individual who has made notable improvements in the management or implementation of a highway safety program or policy, or provided outstanding service to GHSA, federal safety agencies or other national highway safety organizations.

 Jim Graham is among GHSA’s most committed and longstanding supporters.

 Leanna Depue has demonstrated a longstanding commitment to highway safety and a personal passion for advancing traffic safety research.

 Throughout his 40-year career at the University of North Carolina Highway Safety Research Center, Bill Hall has been at the forefront of culture change, both in North Carolina and across the country.

 As the State Bicycle and Pedestrian Safety Program Manager at the Florida Department of Transportation (FDOT) Traffic Safety Office, Trenda McPherson is responsible for protecting some of the state’s most vulnerable road users.

 Throughout her career, Betty Mercer has made significant contributions to improving highway safety in both her home state of Michigan and nationwide.